Evert-R/milestone-one/README.md

 This website was created for the dutch Hip-Hop group 'The Chill Oud Posse' and their record label 'Dutch Hip-Hop Gems".

 ### At who this website is targeted
 This website is targeted at worldwide Hip-Hop fans between their thirties and fifties.
-Leiden, in the Netherlands, is the home city of the group, so we expect most fans to be from there.
+We expect most fans to be from Leiden, in the Netherlands, as this is the home city of the group.

 ### Wich language is used and why
-As some tracks, and much of the written content of the release, is in dutch the main fanbase will be from Holland.
-The main language however will be english, wich is common in this subculture.
+Though some tracks, and much of the written content of the release is in dutch, the main language for the website will be in english.
+This is common in this subculture.
+Offcourse this will also target more people.

 ### What does the group want to achieve with this website
 Last year the Chill Oud Posse released a 12" vinyl record to celebrate 30 years of music making, as well as to honour a band member that had recently passed away.
 As this was a non-profit project, and the record was released in a limited edition, it was planned from the start to release the music for free after some time of selling the record.
 Because this collectors item was also ment as an historic documentation of the beginning of the Hip-Hop scene in Leiden, this website will hold all the music, artwork and articles of the original release in digital form, so it will be available for everyone.

 ### What does the record label wish to achieve with this website
-- The record label wishes to raise some attention back to the label as the upcoming record (DG003) is about to be released as well as to sell some more records of this release (DG002).
+The record label wishes to raise some attention back to the label as the upcoming record (DG003) is about to be released as well as to sell some more records of this release (DG002).

 ### User stories
 - As a user who already bought the record I want to be able to stream or download the music and listen to it everywhere I want.
 I'll also want to see the video of the releaseparty and be notified of any future projects.